 - Don’t force the addict to do anything they’re not ready to do.

 - Make sure the user knows you are willing and ready to provide all the moral support he or she needs.

 Having an addict in your life can be scary and tumultuous, but it is important that you help him as much as you can to overcome addiction.
 Love, support, and compassion are three tools an addict needs to survive and overcome addiction.
-Contact the Best Drug Rehabilitation Center immediately to find out more about interventions and how you can help.
+Contact the Best Drug Rehabilitation to find out more about interventions and how you can help.